alexkratzer/autohomestack/docs/index.md

 -|-
-robustnes|When switching on (e.g. after a power failure) the system itself should start up and be active robustnes|Services / applications on servers should be monitored automatically and restarted if necessary robustnes|Backups of databases and other artifacts should be created automatically. interoperability|The different components of the system shall provide apis to exchange information and communicate with internal and external applications and systems. interoperability|The system shall be open to different transport protocols and publishing / describing interfaces. interoperability|For integrating iot devices the system provides shall provide a MQTT broker.
+robustnes|When switching on (e.g. after a power failure) the system itself should start up and be active robustnes|Services / applications on servers should be monitored automatically and restarted if necessary robustnes|Backups of databases and other artifacts should be created automatically robustnes|Basic functions like switching light on/off must work even if the control level or parts of the process level fail interoperability|The different components of the system shall provide apis to exchange information and communicate with internal and external applications and systems. interoperability|The system shall be open to different transport protocols and publishing / describing interfaces. interoperability|For integrating iot devices the system shall provide a MQTT broker.
 That allows easy w-lan connecting of esp based devices interoperability|The PLC shall communicate to sensors / actors hardwired, via modbus, analog voltage signals, ... interoperability|The data formats, transport protocols and interfaces shall be derived from central managed masterdata